-Slip, Trip And Fall Compensation Claims Australia - Know Your Rights.
+Slip, and Fall Compensation Claims Australia - Know Your Rights.

-Can you claim compensation for slip and fall accident?
+Can you claim compensation for slip and fall accidents?

-If you’re injured in a slip and fall accident you can sue if the following 2 requirements are met:
+If you’re injured in a slip and fall accident you can claim compensation if the following two requirements are met:

 - Secondly, you can only sue for losses you’ve incurred.
 So if you’ve had a significant injury, time off work and medical bills, it’s likely to be worth pursuing a claim.
 But if you’ve just had minor injuries like bruising and you didn’t need any treatment or time off work, it may not be economically viable to claim compensation.

 An experienced slip and fall lawyer will be able to assess your situation and tell you over the phone if you have a valid public liability claim.
 For more information you can also read our Guide to Public Liability Compensation.

 Slipped on wet floor injury – can I claim compensation?